 Overall, for Wyboston Lakes Resort, this increasing focus has created a further benefit.
 It’s providing the opportunity to bring our diverse efforts under one umbrella and create a culture of conscience in what we do and how we do it.

 Sustainability is not just a buzz word, it’ s here to stay.
-We must all now look at what more we can do over the coming months and years, both new ideas and further implementation of existing ideas.
+We all now have to look at what more we can do over the coming months and years, both new ideas and further implementation of existing ideas.
 Here we will be launching our 2020 “Green Objectives” later this year to give clear focus on what we want to achieve.
-We’ re looking at alternative methods of energy creation, including solar, wind turbine, ground source heat, biomass and battery storage.
-We’re also trying to reduce food waste and to ensure any food waste is dealt with to the benefit of the environment.

-To achieve its full potential, sustainability best practice must be a team effort by everyone in the industry and we look forward to working even more closely with both our clients and suppliers to make better choices to benefit future generations.
+But it must be a team effort by everyone in the industry and we look forward to working closely with both our clients and suppliers to make better choices to benefit future generations.